 Don’t Overthink It

 Truly refueling your lawn mower should not be a stressful process and is relatively simple, even for beginners.
-The basics to keep in mind are to simply:
+The basics to keep in mind are simply:

 - Get fresh fuel